TianZonglin/Ubuntu-Installog/PersonalSettings.md

 **8.4 some unessential changes with Tweaks**

-theme ->  Adwaita-dark
+- theme ->  Adwaita-dark

-cursor -> Adwaita-default
+- cursor -> Adwaita-default

 ```
-The default font setting is :
+The default font family are :
-    Ubuntu/11, Ubuntu Regular/11, Sans Regular/11, Ubuntu Mono Regular/13
+    Ubuntu/11, Ubuntu Regular/11, Sans Regular/11, Ubuntu Mono Regular/13.
-    the extra options are the third selection and first selection, and the zoom ratio is 1.0
-then I set 1-3 font family to Ubuntu Medium and 4 to Ubuntu Mono Bold with zoom ratio 1.3
+then I set 1-3 font family to Ubuntu Medium and 4 to Ubuntu Mono Bold with the same font-szie but zoom ratio is 1.3.
 ```

 **8.5 other useful tools and settings**